 Low rolling full pay brings little to the player – playing full-pay JOB at the quarter level may not earn as much as playing one or two credits on a $1 8/5 JOB machine.

 Be careful of single-line machines with many games.
 A machine that has a full pay game may earn the same minimal pittance in tier and reward points on other non-full-pay games such as 8/5 DDB or lower pay Deuces Wild.
 It might be better to check for single-game machines that will accrue a higher reward.Bob Dancer

 - Should you play with/without a card?
 I have a confession to make – sometimes I play without my card.
 Short sessions or small play sessions are bad for a player’s Average Daily Theoretical.
 On occasion, for a relaxing short play and free drink, I will play VIDEO KENO without a card.
 That way, I don’t damage my ADT (Average Daily Theoretical).
 Consider doing the same and using your card only when playing big.

 - What?
 Practice? – Yes, practice.
 If you truly want to win more, give yourself a chance to win more by practicing on the many apps, software, and websites that provide instruction.
 Without perfect strategy on your favorite game, the payout % decrease, even if it’s full pay.

 Play where you are comfy.
 Consider the ambiance, proximity to home, bar, craft beer, great drinks, bartenders, etc. It may mean more than just the best pay tables.
-With all the possible VP games out there, play the game you are comfy with.
-Play what and where you get the biggest enjoyment.
+With all the possible VP games out there, play the game you prefer.
+Play what and where you get enormous pleasure.